LordSuperior77/Superior-Reign/README.md

-# Superior-Reign
+# Superior Reign
-This is a game made by one developer using Java.I hope you enjoy!
+This is a game built using Java.
+I hope you enjoy!